rustic-rs/docs/src/intro.md

 # Introduction

-Rustic is a fast and secure backup program.
+rustic is a fast and secure backup program.
 In the following sections, we will present typical workflows, starting with installing, preparing a new repository, and making the first backup.